 - Be in compliance with all Foreign Scholarship Board (FSB) guidelines.

 - Be in compliance with all governmental regulations regarding visas, immigration, travel and residence.

 - Be a citizen of the United States (permanent resident and/or landed immigrant status are not sufficient).

 - Have met the appropriate degree requirements.

 - Where necessary, be able to demonstrate the appropriate language proficiency.

 - Hold permanent residency status in the prospective host country

 - Currently reside in the prospective host country.

 - Have resided abroad for 5 or more consecutive years in the 6 year period immediately preceding the date of application.

-Special Instructions: Applicants must collect all supporting documents, e.g., foreign language report, references, transcripts, etc., and submit them with the hard copy application to Associate Dean for Academic Affairs John Tyler and Barbara Bennett.
+Special Instructions: Applicants must collect all supporting documents, e.g., foreign language report, references, transcripts, etc., and submit them with the hard copy application to Thomas Lewis, the Associate Dean for Academic Affairs and Barbara Bennett.
 Supporting documents must be received in their original sealed envelopes with the signature or stamp of the individual or institution across the flap.